 The aim was to create two digital replicas of her partner wearing two different costumes.
-These replicas will then switch places with the actual actor performing on different digital scenarios
+These replicas will then switch places with the actual actor performing in different digital scenarios

-This is an image showing how Jennet captured the real-life performance that she later digitally placed inside the virtual space.
+This image shows how Jennet captured the real-life performance that she later digitally placed inside the virtual space.

 So we found a proper location and ran a photo session getting more than 100 photographs from each character.

 Afterwards, I used Photoscan software to create two 3D models.
-The results was quite unexpected.
+The results were entirely unexpected.

-However, after having a look at the resulting 3D models, we agreed that the unexpected results actually created new opportunities for experimentation, so we agreed on doing a series of experiments using both characters and some of the results were actually incorporate in the final video.
+However, after having a look at the resulting 3D models, we agreed that the unexpected results actually created new opportunities for experimentation, so we decided on doing a series of experiments using both characters and some of the results were actually incorporated into the final video.
 This is a series of videos showing different creative approaches.

 In the end, I sent all the footage to Jennet.
 She curated the footage and digitally composed the images using Adobe After Effects.